Class UndoableUniformMutation<T extends IntegerValued>

 All Implemented Interfaces:

-This class implements a uniform mutation on integer valued parameters, with support for the undo(T) method.
-This class can be used to mutate objects of any of the classes that implement the IntegerValued interface, including both univariates and multivariates.
+This class implements a uniform mutation with support for the UndoableMutationOperator.undo(T) method.
+This uniform mutation is for mutating integer values.
+This class can be used to mutate objects of any of the classes that implement the IntegerValued interface, including both univariate and multivariate objects.

-In the form of uniform mutation implemented by this class, a value v is mutated by adding to it a randomly generated integer m such that m is drawn uniformly at random from the interval [-radius, radius].
+In the form of uniform mutation implemented by this class, a value v is mutated by adding a randomly generated m such that m is drawn uniformly at random from the interval [-radius, radius].

 • Method Details